-Celebrate Dr. Seuss’s birthday with this cute and fun Horton the Elephant craft!
+Celebrate Dr. Seuss’s birthday with this fun Horton the Elephant craft using cotton balls and paint!

 One of my favorite things to do as a kid was to sit on my dad’s lap as he read Dr. Seuss books.
 We had quite the collection!
 But it wasn’t until I had kids that I first met Horton the Elephant.
 Somewhere we picked up the DVD Horton Hears A Who and my kids love it.
 I’ll admit that Horton has become one of my favorite Dr. Seuss characters and I enjoy the movie just as much as they do.